✓ Updated March 2026

 Wander the Venetian Fortresses at Dawn

-Explore the Old and New Fortresses of Corfu Town as the first rays of sun paint the Ionian Sea in hues of orange and gold.
-Beat the midday heat and crowds to truly appreciate the strategic architecture and imagine centuries of history unfolding from these ramparts.
+Explore the Old and New Fortresses of Corfu Town as the first rays of sun paint the Ionian Sea.
+Beat the crowds and the midday heat to truly appreciate the strategic architecture and imagine centuries of history unfolding from these ramparts.
 Look for the hidden tunnels and enjoy unparalleled views of the town and coastline.

 Savor a Traditional 'Sofrito' in a Village Taverna